matthewyang204/WaterOS/README.md

 3. Upload it to your bot.

 To use:
-1. Interact with the bot through the Serial Monitor and use the built-in software to display the video camera's output to view where it is going.
+1. Interact with the bot through the Serial Monitor and use the built-in camera software on your computer (Windows Camera or Mac Photobooth) to display the video camera's output to view where it is going.

 To update:
 1. Follow the installation instrutions above to flash the new version to your bot.